 Welcome to the 65th Annual Meeting of The Western Section of The Wildlife Society

-Please join us for our 2018 annual meeting at the Hyatt Vineyard Creek in Santa Rosa, California.
+Please join us for our 2018 annual meeting at the Hyatt Regency Sonoma Wine Country (formerly known as Vineyard Creek Hyatt) in Santa Rosa, California.

 Our theme this year is Communicating Science.
 Communicating is a critical life and professional skill.
 Yet few of us have been trained in communication techniques.
 Consequently, many of our science messages fall flat, especially when presented to non-scientists.